Anshu-Gondi/Anshu-Gondi/README.md

 🎓 **1st Semester B.Tech Student (India)**
 💻 **Full-Stack Developer** | 🔬 **Data Science & AI Enthusiast** | 🚀 **Open Source Builder**

+---

+> **Driven by curiosity.
+Obsessed with innovation.
+Building the future, one project at a time.**

-I’m a first-year engineering student exploring the world of **AI, data science, and full-stack development**.
+I’m a passionate first-year engineering student on a mission to turn ideas into impact with code.
-Passionate about building **AI-powered financial tools, task automation systems, and intelligent web apps**.

-Currently experimenting with:
+From **AI-powered financial tools** to **intelligent web apps**, I thrive at the intersection of creativity and technology.

+**Currently deep-diving into:**
-- MERN stack + Django + Angular + FastAPI
+- Full-stack adventures: MERN stack, Django, Angular, FastAPI
-- Data Science & ML using PyTorch, Scikit-learn, and modern pipelines
+- Data Science & ML: PyTorch, Scikit-learn, pipelines that scale
-- Cloud deployment & scalable app design
+- Cloud magic: Deployments, scalability, and modern app architecture

-✨ Even as a beginner in college, I’ve started working on projects that combine **real-world applications + AI integration**, constantly leveling up from notebooks → hybrid workflows → production-ready systems.
+✨ Even as a college beginner, I never settle—my journey is about leveling up from notebooks → hybrid workflows → production-ready systems.

 ---

 ## 🛠️ Tech Stack

 **Languages:**
 <p>